dalibo/emaj/docs/en/responsibility.rst

 Internal E-Maj table or sequence change
 ---------------------------------------

-With the rights they have been granted, *emaj_adm* roles and *superusers* can update any E-Maj internal table.
+With the privileges they have been granted, *emaj_adm* roles and *superusers* can update any E-Maj internal table.

 .. caution::
-   But in practice, only the *emaj_param* table may be updated by these users.
-Any other internal table or sequence update my lead to data corruption.
+   But any manual internal table or sequence change my lead to data corruption.